Help & FAQs

 Does my Audio Network licence include ad-blocking?

 A Creator licence will not remove ads from your videos.
-If you want to block third party ads or monetise your YouTube videos then you will need to purchase a Creator + or Professional licence.
+If you want to block third party ads or monetise your YouTube videos then you will need to purchase a Creator + licence.

 Why am I seeing a claim notice on my YouTube account?

 YouTube’s Content ID system automatically detects copyrighted material and serves a notice when it finds it.
 If you have the correct licence, you can use our YouTube monetisation code to clear this claim.
 Once you have entered your code, it can take up to 48 hours for your claim to clear.

 If you don't want to monetise your video, simply click 'Acknowledge' when YouTube sends you the copyright notice.
 Your video will then be cleared to stay up.

 Our YouTube monetisation code is required to clear YouTube copyright claims that occur when you use Audio Network music in your videos but we have developed this code to speed up the process for you.